 Finally, consider a few other things that don’t have anything to do with insurance, but that might tip the scales if you’re still on the fence about renting out your home.

 To begin with, you have your neighbors to think about.
 While it’s possible your neighbors won’t have a problem with you renting out your home, that’s not a given.
 Some may find the fact that you’re letting strangers into your neighborhood a problem — especially if they have small children.

-Next, if you live in a home or condo association, it may be a mute point on whether or not you can rent out your home due to many home and condo associations prohibiting members from subletting.
-Be sure to check your associations bylaws to be sure.
+Next, if you live in a home or condo association, it may be a moot point on whether or not you can rent out your home due to many home and condo associations prohibiting members from subletting.
+Be sure to check your association’s bylaws to be sure.

 Finally, consider the work you’ll personally need to put into renting your home.
 Preparing your home for strangers will be a task in and of itself.
 It’s smart to put away all highly valuable items, and personal information that you want to keep private will definitely need to be moved to a safe location.

 Once your renters have left, you’ll also need to clean up.
 Again, there are little to no repercussions for guests who may leave your home a complete mess; so it’s all up in the air whether the cleanup job will be relatively easy or an all-day project.

 Get a Better Understanding of Your Options by Speaking With an Independent Insurance Agent